-This Creamy Vegan Polenta with Mushrooms and Beans is an easy 30-minute dinner packed with whole grains, plant protein, and vegetables.
-Leftovers make great lunches!
+This Vegan Polenta recipe is served with Mushrooms and Beans for an easy 30-minute dinner packed with whole grains and plant-based protein.
 In partnership with Pompeian! #TrendingInTheKitchen ❤️

 Do you say polenta or grits?
 Are they the same thing?
 These are the questions that keep me up at night.

 Okay, that might be a bit of an exaggeration.
 But I truly don’t know if it’s correct to call this dish polenta since I grew up eating GRITS.
 Not polenta.
 I swear I didn’t hear that word until college.